Young Black female student wearing yellow headphones, smiling at laptop

 1. Limit your distractions

 We’re all guilty of thinking we can multitask.
 And sometimes we can, but often it’s best that we don’t.
 One of the best ways to focus while you’re learning at home is to remove your distractions.
 If you’re in a Zoom class, use full-screen mode and close any other windows you have open.
 If you have a dual-monitor setup, don’t pull up anything on your other screen except relevant course materials or whatever app you’re using to take notes.
 You can also put your phone on “do not disturb” mode and place it face down on your desk or put it in a different room.
 If you can’t see or hear it, it’s like it’s not even there.
-And if you have a smartwatch, make sure that’s on “do not disturb” too—otherwise you might still get those notifications.
+And if you have a smartwatch, make sure it’s on “do not disturb” too—otherwise you might still get those notifications.

 Related: 6 Tips to Transition to Online Learning